Pick some fresh strawberries and cook them with rhubarb for this amazing homemade strawberry rhubarb curd recipe.

-I’ve always wanted to try rhubarb, but I never worked up the guts to actually carry though.
+I’ve always wanted to try rhubarb, but I never worked up the guts to actually carry through.
 I’ve bought it once before, but let it go bad in the fridge.
 I know, I know… Just make something!

 So when I saw it in the stores, I bought a pound and made a commitment to make something.
 I always knew that strawberries and some sugar could sweeten up anything, so I figured I’d play it safe and make some curd.